sm-azure/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+**Challenges:**
+* Identifying which color channels to choose, the thresholds, the Sobel operators and final combination
+* The medium distance worked well while changing the perspective.
+The short distance might come in handy for the harder challenge.

+**Improvements:**
+* Currently I am rescanning the images with every iteration.
+I should use the faster zone identification based on earlier location
+* Improve selection of color spaces/channels as the challenge video is throwing up more lines in the binary threshold
+* Improve validation of lines (especially when you have high confidence on either left or right lane)
+* Use the shorter perspective for the harder challenge video